 [Section 96G inserted by No. 15 of 1993 s.
 28.]

 96H.
-Responsibility of corporations and their officers
+Criminal responsibility of corporations etc. for offences in s.
+96C, 96D and 96E

 (1) If a corporation is guilty of an offence against section 96C, 96D or 96E any officer of the corporation who was in any way, by act or omission and directly or indirectly, knowingly concerned in or party to the commission of that offence is also guilty of that offence.